GSA/code-gov/docs/FederalSourceCodeStudy/Series/organizational_location.md

 ## Findings

-Evidence shows organizational location tends to not be as much of a factor for publishing more frequently but there were more anecdotal notions of working with the public and being close enough to a CIO office to understand the policy and what is permissible resulting in more frequently publishing OSS.
+Evidence shows organizational location tends to not be as much of a factor for publishing more frequently but there were more anecdotal notions of working with the public and being close enough to a CIO office to understand the policy and what is permissible with software use and publication.

 ## Summary